SysBioChalmers/sysbio.se/content/pest-bin_eu/science-articles.md

 <br>

-**ESR3 Flavia Ferrara** has published her article talking about the ethical aspects of her research <a href="/img/urinary-tract-infections_atusaresr12-nr3.pdf"rel="noopener noreferrer" target="_blank"> "Urinary tract and it's unwanted invaders"</a>
+**ESR3 Flavia Ferrara** has published her article talking about the ethical aspects of her research <a href="static/img/essay-sustainable-development-1-.pdf"rel="noopener noreferrer" target="_blank"> </a>

 *17-05-2024*